Send the link below via email or IMCopy

 A tracheostomy if severe respiratory problems

-Most disease information complementary of WebMD
+Most disease information complementary of WebMD or CDC

 In pairs, pick a disease from the book.
 Practice labeling each component